taishi-i/awesome-ChatGPT-repositories/README.md

  * [react-native-chatgpt](https://github.com/rgommezz/react-native-chatgpt) - A React Native wrapper around ChatGPT to seamlessly integrate it with your applications.
 It handles authentication, streamed responses, and keeping track of conversations.
 100% client-side :robot:
  * [GPT-Shell](https://github.com/firtoz/gpt-shell) - GPT-Shell is an OpenAI based chat-bot that is similar to OpenAI's ChatGPT.
 Also allows creating Dalle2 images.
  * [autodoc](https://github.com/context-labs/autodoc) - Experimental toolkit for auto-generating codebase documentation using LLMs
+ * [ai-shell](https://github.com/builderio/ai-shell) - A CLI that converts natural language to shell commands.
  * [doschgpt](https://github.com/yeokm1/doschgpt) - A proof-of-concept ChatGPT client for DOS.
  * [gptcommit](https://github.com/zurawiki/gptcommit) - A git prepare-commit-msg hook for authoring commit messages with GPT-3.
  * [a](https://github.com/ddddddeon/a) - CLI tool to generate code from GPT3